Who We Are:

 Regina V. Polk High School Program

-The Labor Education Center’s Regina V. Polk High School Program provides labor education curriculum to more than 3,000 Illinois high school students annually.
+The Labor Education Center’s Regina V. Polk High School Program provides labor education curriculum to more than a thousand Illinois high school students annually.
 This program includes:

 • Collective Bargaining Simulations: Mock labor negotiations are held in coordination with high schools across the state, providing students a chance to engage in and experience contract negotiations in a one-day simulation that brings the process to life.

 • Union Summer School: In our intensive one-week union summer school program, Chicago area high school students learn about labor history, collective bargaining, and how organized labor is critical to achieving economic justice.